 About Your Walnut Grove Orthodontist

-Whether you are an adult or teenager that needs braces, or are looking for something less noticeable such as Invisalign, our team of & Certified Orthodontic Specialist Dr. Richard Standerwick are ready to work with you.
+Whether you are an adult or teenager that needs braces, or are looking for something less noticeable such as Invisalign, our team can help you with your treatment.
+The team and our Certified Orthodontic Specialist Dr. Richard Standerwick are ready to work with you.
 Your Langley orthodontist can help you find the best solution to achieve your goals.

-Finding us is pretty convenient as well, located just off Hwy 1 you can find us located in The Village at Thunderbird Centre.
+Finding us is pretty convenient as well, given that we are located just off Hwy 1.
+You can find us located in The Village at Thunderbird Centre.

 We are proud to offer modern technology to make your appointment as comfortable and efficient as it can be.